Clastify logo

 Image

 In early-stage animal embryos, cells start out totipotent.
 Before long, embryonic stem cells become pluripotent: still highly flexible, but no longer able to form absolutely every required tissue.
 Adult stem cells tend to be more limited.
-Bone marrow stem cells are multipotent because they can generate different blood cell types, but not neurons, muscle cells or egg cells.
+Bone marrow stem cells are multipotent because they can produce different blood cell types, but not neurons, muscle cells or egg cells.

 Size is part of function